zero1limited/Zero1_OpenPos/README.md

  - Set 'Enable POS system' to 'Enable'
  - Set 'POS Store' to whichever Web Store you wish - IMPORTANT - this will prevent unauthorised access to the site
  - Choose admin users you would like to have access to a till under 'Till users'
+ - If you would like a core OpenPOS experience, or you are noticing issues, please set 'Module integration mode' to 'None'

 General Magento Config - for the POS website only
  - Allow Guest Checkout	- Yes